rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

    * A valid build ID (int) - Use the build ID as the comparison
    * An invalid build ID (int) -	If a valid build cannot be found then the task exits with a message
    * Any other non empty input value - The task exits with an error message
-* (Advanced) MaxRetries - The number of time to retry any REST API calls that timeout, defaults to 3
+* (Advanced) MaxRetries - The number of times to retry any REST API calls that timeout.
+Set to zero for no retries.
+Defaults to 20
-* (Advanced) PauseTime - Interval to wait before attempting a retry of failed API calls, in milliseconds, defaults to 5000
 * (Handlebars) customHandlebars ExtensionCode.
 A custom Handlebars extension written as a JavaScript module e.g. module.exports = {foo: function () {return 'Returns foo';}};
 * (Outputs) Optional: Name of the variable that release notes contents will be copied into for use in other tasks.
 As an output variable equates to an environment variable, so there is a limit on the maximum size.
 For larger release notes it is best to save the file locally as opposed to using an output variable.